 - Receiving customer materials

-- Processing a BOM with customer materials
+- Processing a bill of materials (BOM) with customer materials

 - Estimating a job with customer materials